BEFORE

 -------------------

 We should note that some of Penrose's comments could lead to the conclusion that he does not believe in the existence of God.
 My interpretation of his comments is that at this point in his life he is a rationalist or an agnostic, probably not a theist, yet also probably not an atheist.
 I interpret his "jokes" as jokes pointed at believers in strong artificial intelligence, and not directed at theists, as some might think.
-I see in his writings a reverence for God, even if it is not clear that he has reached his own understanding of who, or perhaps from his standpoint "what", God is.
+I see in his writings a reverence for God, even if it is not clear that he has reached his own understanding of who God is.

 ------------------- Return to first page